mattar88/imageMaker/README.md

     ```
     Note: You can skip the include of jqueryui-touch-punch plugin for desktop use only

-2. Download imageMaker then add imageMaker.js and imageMaker.css.
+2. Download imageMaker then add imageMaker.min.js and imageMaker.min.css.

     ```html
     <link rel="stylesheet" type="text/css" href="imageMake.min.css">